Search This Blog

 Dr. Rajagopalan's Conceptualization of the relationship among OKR, CSF, KPI, KRA, and KRI

-The business need differs across the organizations and within the business unit in an organization.
+Business needs differ across the organizations and within the business unit in an organization.
 For example, consider schedule variance (SV).
 This SV is a project management measure to see how the planned value (BCWP) of a project compares to the actual value for that project (BCWS).

 While this SV is a very good measure of an individual progress, in regulated industries that manage portfolio or programs with multiple dependent subprojects where the control on regulatory boards are external constraints, the SV may not be an accurate measure of the performing organization’s project efficiency unless such delays are removed from consideration.
 So, if the goal is to measure the project health discounting such external influences, then, such measures may not accurately address the business need.

 As a result, whether it is a traditional software development setting or iterative software development, the focus should be on what is that we are trying to measure and why and then have the right processes and tools in place to collect data for analysis.
-Collecting exhaustive data accurately and apply an incorrect KPI will only lead to inaccurate assessment.
+Collecting exhaustive data accurately and applying an incorrect KPI will only lead to inaccurate assessment.
 For instance, measuring defects logged by tester would motivate the tester to log too many defects instead of consolidating them in one (like grammar, spelling, punctuation, formatting on a single line logged as multiple bugs).
 Everything countable does not always count, right!

 1. Schedule Variance and/or Schedule Performance Index